 The Element Of Surprise by Odd originally contained no music.
-It was one of the earliest releases on the imaginary High Quality Recordings/Recordiau Safon Uchel label and I wanted to see what would happen if I released something which had all the elements present (physical CD object, artwork, marketing etc) except for one thing, (possibly?) the most important thing – the music.
+I wanted to see what would happen if I released something which had all the expected elements of a musical release – physical CD object, artwork, marketing etc – except for one thing, possibly (?) the most important thing: the music.

 At its simplest this can mean deconstructing the classic ‘verse-chorus-verse’ structure of the popular music of the past fifty years.
-Or at its most extreme, it can make mean removing all sound a la John Cage, who observed: “no silence exists that is not pregnant with sound.”
+Or at its most extreme, it can make mean removing all sound like the composer John Cage once did, observing: “no silence exists that is not pregnant with sound.”